flycheck/flycheck/doc/manual/usage.rst

    This hook is run after a syntax check was finished.

    At this point, **all** chained checkers were run, and all errors were parsed, highlighted and reported.
-See `Error reporting`_, for more information about error reporting.
+See :ref:`error-reporting`, for more information about error reporting.
 The variable :el:variable:`flycheck-current-errors` contains all errors from all syntax checkers run during the syntax check, so you can use the various error analysis functions.